Growing Conventional Corn 101

 • If possible, in order to minimize cross-pollination with GMO crops, delay your planting dates so that your non-GMO crops do not pollinate at the same time as adjoining GMO crops.

-If you are hoping to receive a non-GMO premium, and you are planting both traited and non-GMO grain with the same planter, make sure to follow all cleaning techniques prior to planting.
+If you are planting both traited and non-GMO grain with the same planter, make sure to follow all cleaning techniques prior to planting:

 • Inspect your planter thoroughly for any grain or dirt that is trapped inside.